Have you ever considered wearing mushroom fabric? Now, before you start thinking we're out of our mushy minds, hear us out...

 Mushroom Fabric Is Enginerable

 If you needed another reason to convert to team mycelium, then feast your eyes on this fact: Mycelium is enginerable.
-That means that the density and characteristics of the material can vary depending on the type of substrate in which it feeds on.
-Just like humans – it’s appearance can change based on its diet.
+This means that the density and characteristics of the material can vary depending on the type of substrate in which it feeds on.
+Just like humans, its appearance can change based on its diet.

 Put simply, the mycelium gets stiffer when the substrate is harder to digest.
 This characteristic allows producers to customise the thickness… It can be as thin and delicate as a mushroom dress, or as thick as a mushroom lampshade.

 Just when you thought mycelium fabric couldn’t get any better, did you know that it’s naturally antimicrobial?
 This means that it contains an agent that stops the growth of bacteria and mould.
 In other words, your clothes stay clean and fresh for longer.
 Less laundry?
 Sign us up!

 Mushroom Fabric Is Good for the Planet